Lion-LiHaoyi/Epirus/English.md

 ### Priority principle:

 1. Game skills are settled according to the priority.
 If the priority is the same, it will be settled at the same time
-1. The priority is 3
+1. Priorities not specified are all 3.
 1. Attacks with the same priority can cancel each other, while attacks with higher priority can prevent attacks with lower priority

 ### About "Loan"